-Dual Boot (2 languages - English and Traditional Chinese)
+Dual Boot (2 languages)

-For Hong Kong dual boot models only
+\For Hong Kong dual boot models only

-There are 2 language versions of the Windows[®] XP operating system available on this notebook, that is, in English and Traditional Chinese.
+There are 2 language versions of the Windows® XP operating system available on this notebook, that is, in English and Traditional Chinese.
 When you start your notebook for the first time, you are required to choose either one of the operating system languages you prefer (please refer to the screen illustration below).
+Please select the language you prefer carefully as this can only be done once.